 Sarah Torode is the main administrator and lynchpin of the business, being responsible for making all our auctions hang together and ensuring that all our vendors get paid on time.
-She also has a passion for movie memorabilia, including film posters.
+She has a passion for movie memorabilia, including film posters.
 Her knowledge is increasing thanks to the specialist help we get from our network of consultants in this area.
+The extensive research she undertook when cataloguing the recent autograph auctions has also created a new interest in social history.
 We work closely with several people whose knowledge is renowned in this field to ensure that the best possible prices are achieved at auction.

 We try and make selling and buying with Excalibur Auctions as easy and transparent as possible.
 Please don’t hesitate to contact us – we’ll be happy to talk you through the process and tell you more about us.